 What we retouch, and what we don't

 1. I instruct my clients to prepare their skin at least a week in advance.
-Drink lots of what, hydrate with coconut oil and exfoliate a day or two before the photoshoot.
+Drink lots of what, moisturize as much as your skin can handle and exfoliate a day or two before the photoshoot.

 3. I light with flat lighting on the potential lumps and bumps.
 No shadows?
 No cellulite!